 2. Research the questions

-After choosing the theme, make sure to do the simple but significant effort of researching.
-Online games like trivia nights tend to flop because of lack of research.
-The question and information are not intellectually stimulating enough for the participants.
+After choosing the theme, make a simple but significant research effort.
+Online games like trivia nights tend to flop because of a lack of research.
+The questions and information are not intellectually stimulating enough for the participants.

-Game Shows are backed up by researchers and writers which makes them effective and engaging.
+Game Shows are backed up by researchers and writers, making them effective and engaging.
 In the same way, a well-researched set of questions would certainly increase the chances of a well-played trivia night.

 3. Determine participants and make teams